 Delivered by the Kimberley Development Commission, up to $100,000 is available for individual projects that:

-Applications for Round 1 of the funding have now closed.
+Applications for Round 2 are now closed.

 The following documents will assist with your application.

 For more information regarding the KCAF program, please contact the commission, email@example.com or 9148 2100.